voidabhi/pyprime/README.md

 Python Prime
 ============

-Trivial repo to understand git and travis workflow.
+Random repo to understand git and travis workflow.